Edric-Matwiejew/more_with_bash/README.md

 ___

-Example: An implementation of 'del'.
+Example 10: An implementation of 'del'.

 #!/bin/bash